-In the late 1850s and early 1860s, she made a host of architectural alterations that both improved the house's practicalities and exaggerated its Gothic silhouette: adding an entirely new wing, a battlemented wall, an entrance gateway, and a clock-turret, topped off with four moulded Tudor-style chimneystacks.
-Edward Lear observed her hands-on involvement: describing her as 'as proud as possible, happy as a child [...] plain black dress tucked up [...] giving directions to the builders about a hundred things'.
+In the late 1850s and early 1860s, she made a host of architectural alterations that both improved the house's practicalities and exaggerated its Gothic silhouette: adding an entirely new wing, along with a battlemented wall, entrance gateway, and clock-turret, topped off with four moulded Tudor-style chimneystacks each with their own unique pattern.
+Edward Lear observed her hands-on involvement: describing her as 'as proud as possible, happy as a child... in working dress, plain black dress tucked up... giving directions to... the builders about a hundred things'.